 Apps have transformed the way people learn a foreign tongue.
 Use your free time to study a language you have always wanted to know!

-Take these as a supplement and combine them with other resources like a teacher and books.
+Take these as a supplement and combine them with other resources, like a teacher and books.

-You can download a few apps and start your favorite language.
+You can download a few apps and start learning your favorite language.
 The choice will depend on your learning style and goal.

 You don’t seem to have covered (be aware of?) the apps focused on reading exercises, such as LingQ and Beelinguapp.
 Do you have any opinions on them?
 Your reviews are very helpful.